VMarf/bikees/src/fonts/readme.md

-Folder for .ttf and .otf fonts
+Folder for .ttf and .otf files